simontaosim/webTemplateMUI/README.md

 this command is to init the database
 4. cmd: npm install
 this command is to install dependency
-5. cmd: npm run build
+5. cmd: npm run build //to build the client app
-6. cmd: pm2 start ./server/index.js
+6. cmd: npm start //to start a development server to serve the client app
+7. cmd: node ./server/index.js //to start a the koa server side
-7. listen on localhost:8361
+8. server listen on localhost:8361
+9. client listen on localhost:3000